Aquatic connectivity, key for the Amazon Basin

 World’s Greatest Freshwaters System

-The Amazon Waters Alliance brings together nearly 30 organizations from Bolivia, Brazil, Colombia, Ecuador, the United States, France, and Peru with the objective of maintaining the integrity and connectivity of the aquatic ecosystems of the Amazon Basin.
+The Amazon Waters Alliance brings together 29 organizations from Bolivia, Brazil, Colombia, Ecuador, the United States, France, and Peru with the objective of maintaining the integrity and connectivity of the aquatic ecosystems of the Amazon Basin.

 New report on conservation targets for the aquatic ecosystems in the Amazon Basin